What Weeds Say About Your Soil

 • Dandelions

-• ➤ Suggests need for aeration, cover crops, or loosening
+• ➤ Indicates need for aeration, organic matter, or reduced foot traffic

 4. Moisture & Drainage